Sorry, you need to enable JavaScript to visit this website.

 Migraine is a debilitating neurological disorder impacting over a billion people worldwide.
 At Pfizer, we’re dedicated to understanding the causes of migraine.
 With that goal in mind, we’ve put together a series of articles exploring different aspects of migraine management.

-This week, we’re focusing on who the condition impact, what it’s like to live with migraine, and the challenges and obstacles to accessing care.
+This week, we’re focusing on who the condition impacts, what it’s like to live with migraine, and the challenges and obstacles to accessing care.

 Migraine is a serious neurological disorder that is not merely a strong headache but includes an intense headache among its many symptoms.
 While both men and women are affected by the condition, 75% of those living with migraine identify as female.1 Given that women’s health has been underprioritized for years, it’s no surprise that migraine treatments have also faced a lack of attention.